efkas18/simulations-ml-dl/readme.md

-# Simulations

 ## Description
-#### In this repository someone can find simulations from different case studies, based on well known datasets for machine/deep learning.
+In this repository someone can find simulations from different case studies, based on well known datasets for machine/deep learning.

 ## Databases
 > 1. https://www.kaggle.com